The brewery was first opened in 1997 by the Clift family.

 Initially beer was brewed once a week, in 5 barrel batches (a brewer’s barrel is 36 gallons so 5bbls = 180 gallons).
 By the time September 1998 arrived, some beer was being sold to beer festivals and select local pubs as well as The Talbot.

 To celebrate the 1st anniversary, we brewed 5 green hop beers in September 1998.
 Hops are harvested in September and are dried in kilns to preserve them for the rest of the year.
 Because the brewery is in the heart of Worcestershire’s hop growing region, we are able to use hops as they are picked.
 Just as using fresh herbs in cooking gives more flavour and aroma to food, fresh hops make very distinctive beers.
 Lulsley Court in 1998 was growing 5 varieties of English hops so we brewed a beer using each – Fuggles, Earlybird Goldings, Northdown, Mathon Goldings and Challenger.
 All 5 were put on the bar together one weekend in October to give the public a unique opportunity to taste the different characteristics of each variety.
-This was the origin of the Green Hop Beer Festival, which we still run on the second weekend in October every year and which now features more than 20 beers.
+This was the origin of the Green Hop Beer Festival, which we still run in October every year and which now features more than 20 beers.

 Shortly after came the foot and mouth outbreak of 2001 which had a catastrophic effect on the brewery and The Talbot.
 Most of our pub customers were in rural areas and many of these have never reopened.